ArnaudRinquin/Chrono.js/README.md

 # Chrono.js is optimized
 Chrono.js will compute elapsed time (seconds, minutes, hours) only on access.
 This optimization is only available on ECMA5 compliant env (use of Object.defineProperty).
 You may want to use a polyfill to enjoy this feature.

+# Building Chrono.js
+If you want to build Chrono.js from its source, you can just use grunt.
+3 tasks are available:

+* `grunt` will build Chrono.js and run fast tests
+* `grunt build` will just build Chrono.js without running any tests (you don't want that)
+* `grunt all` will build and run long tests (hours)

+You should not have to run long tests unless you change something 'hours' attribute related because I already run them for you.

 # TODO (if needed)
 * Add a demo